На русском языке

 U_{g}= -\frac{G M^2_p}{r},

-where ~G is the gravitational constant, ~M_p is the proton mass, ~r is the distance between the protons’ centers.
+where ~G is gravitational constant, ~M_p is proton mass, ~r is distance between the protons’ centers.

-If we assume that the distance ~r and the electromagnetic photon’s wavelength ~\lambda are related by the formula ~\lambda =2 \pi r , then the ratio of the absolute value of the gravitational interaction energy to the photon’s energy gives the dimensionless coupling constant:
+If we assume that distance ~r and electromagnetic photon’s wavelength ~\lambda are related by the formula ~\lambda =2 \pi r , then ratio of absolute value of gravitational interaction energy to photon’s energy gives dimensionless coupling constant:

 \alpha_{g}=\frac {\mid U_{g}\mid }{ U_f } = \frac{G M^2_p }{\hbar c }=5{.}907\cdot10^{-39},